The Great Age of Fighting Sail

 HMS Phaeton’s ruse to escape annihilation, 1795

 The Revolutionary and Napoleonic Wars saw very large numbers of battles at sea between small numbers of ships, but few in which entire squadrons engaged and yet fewer fleet actions on the scale of the Nile, Camperdown or Trafalgar.
 On one occasion however a medium-sized Royal Navy squadron escaped from a confrontation which, due to the disparity of forces, could have ended in annihilation.
-That it did not reflected the cool head and tactical mastery of the British commander, Admiral Lord William Cornwallis.
+That the incident avoided disaster was due to the cool head and tactical mastery of the British commander, Admiral Lord William Cornwallis.

 Rescue against all odds: Pellew and the Dutton 1796

 Edward Pellew (1757 – 1833) ranks just below Nelson, and certainly with Cochrane, as one of the Royal Navy’s most intrepid commanders during the Revolutionary and Napoleonic wars.
 A humane and decent man, his personal courage was legendary and although his career was studded with desperate naval actions one of his most notable feats of heroism was not to be in combat but in rescuing survivors from a wreck in appalling conditions.